This page is part of © FOTW Flags Of The World website

 1) Generically see ‘Scandinavian Cross’.

-3) A cross whose vertical arm may or may not be centred but whose horizontal arm is closer to the top or bottom of the flag – but see note below.
+3) A cross whose vertical arm may or may not be centred but whose horizontal arm is closer to the top or bottom of the flag – but see note b) below.

-Denmark Volyinia, Ukraine Thunstetten, Switzerland
+Denmark Thunstetten, Switzerland Volyinia, Ukraine

 OFF-SET (or OFFSET) TOWARDS

-The term used to describe a charge (or charges) or a stripe (or stripes) that is (or are) set towards the hoist, fly, top or base of a flag, rather than lying on its vertical or horizontal meridian – shifted towards or shifted to but see note b) below (also) ‘centred’, ‘charge’, ‘inset’, ‘meridian’, ‘off-centred’ and ‘optical proportions’).
+The term used to describe a charge (or charges) or a stripe (or stripes) that is (or are) set towards the hoist, fly, top or base of a flag, rather than lying on its vertical or horizontal meridian – shifted towards or shifted to but see note b) below (also) centred, charge, inset, meridian, off-centred and optical proportions).

-Ensign - Israel Cape Verde Islands Liechtenstein
+off-set Cape Verde Islands Liechtenstein

 Notes